 Base salary levels are set on the basis of factors such as job responsibilities, the CEO's subjective judgment of individual performance and contributions to overall business performance, experience level, internal merit increase budgets, external market base salary movement and market competitiveness as compared to 50th percentile data.
 With respect to promotions, we may initially position an individual below the 50th percentile and then adjust their base pay closer to the market median over time, in order to ensure that the individual is successfully performing and growing into their new role.
-The Committee reviewed base salary levels during the executive compensation review as outlined under the section entitled "Process for Determining Executive Compensation," which included an analysis of external market data, prepared by the Consultant and approved salary increases for all NEOs in late January 2014, with changes effective retroactively to January 1, 2014.
+The Committee reviewed base salary levels during the executive compensation review as outlined under the section entitled "Process for Determining Executive Compensation," which included an analysis of external market data, prepared by the Consultant and approved salary increases for all NEOs in late January 2017, with changes effective retroactively to January 1, 2017.

-2014 NEO Ва ase Salary Rationale John A. Hayes \$ 1,150,000 2014 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
-Scott C. Morrison \$ 596,700 2014 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
-Michael W. Feldser \$ 414,000 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Mr. Feldser's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align his compensation package with market median practices.
-Charles E. Baker \$ 460,575 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Mr. Baker's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align his compensation package with market median practices.
-Lisa A. Pauley \$ 439,875 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Ms. Pauley's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align her compensation package with market median practices.
+NEO 2017 Base Salary Rationale John A. Hayes 2017 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
+Scott C. Morrison . , 2017 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
+Daniel W. Fisher , , 2017 base salary was based on the executive compensation review, including an analysis of external market data, and took into account his promotion to SVP and COO, Global Beverage Packaging.
+Charles E. Baker 2017 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
+Lisa A. Pauley 2017 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.